France, Canada focus attention on Congo rights record

 Congo has accused neighboring Rwanda of backing the eastern rebellion in order to maintain control of a blackmarket trade in Congo’s rich mineral deposits - a claim vehemently denied by Kigali.

-A Congo government spokesman said Hollande’s comments were ‘unfair’ and said the summit was a chance for Congo to bolster its legitimacy and close the book on a turbulent past marked by a war that killed millions and decades of officials plundering the state leaving most of its people in poverty.
+A Congo government spokesman said Hollande’s comments were ‘unfair’ and said the summit was a chance for Congo to bolster its legitimacy and close the book on a turbulent past, marked by a war that killed millions and decades of state-level graft that has left most of its people in poverty.

+Human rights group Amnesty International said it called on the Francophonie to condemn human rights violations and engage Congolese authorities to stop the rebellion.